 In his Houses of Boston’s Back Bay, Bainbridge Bunting attributes 435 Beacon, 7-9-11 Hereford, 364 Marlborough, 27-29-31 Hereford, and 216-218 Commonwealth – all built in 1879 – to R. S. Bither.
 This is a misreading of the handwriting on the permit applications.
 It is clearly written as “A. S. Bither” on several of the permit applications, and is less legible on several others.
 There was no R. S. Bither listed in the Boston City Directories at any time in the 1870s or 1880s, whereas Alfred S. Bither was a practicing architect there from 1870 to 1880.

 On October 24, 1881, 435 Beacon was acquired from Mary Talbot by John Brooks Young, a manufacturer of tanners’ materials and dyestuffs.
 He and his wife, Elizabeth Woodham (Norton) Young, made it their home.
 They had lived in Newton in 1880 and at the Hoffman House hotel (corner of Berkeley and Columbus) in 1881.

 By the 1889-1890 winter season, 435 Beacon was the home of banker and stockbroker James F. A. Clark and his wife, Estelle P. (Stuart) Clark.
 They previously had lived at the Hotel Vendome.
 They continued to live at 435 Beacon during the 1891-1892 season, but moved thereafter to 33 Bay State Road.

 On November 12, 1892, 435 Beacon was acquired from Elizabeth Young by cotton broker and banker Cyrus Gilbert Beebe and his wife Jessie (Janet) Inglis (Hogg) Beebe.
 They had married in June of 1892 and returned from their wedding trip abroad in the fall.
-They also maintained a home in Wakefield through about 1895 and then in South Framingham.
+Prior to their marriage, he had lived in Wakefield and she had lived at 50 Commonwealth with her adoptive parents, John Hogg and Emma (Whiting) Hogg.

 During the 1899-1900 winter season, 435 Beacon was the home of banker William Pratt Lyman and his wife, Helen (Beeckman) Pratt.
 They had lived at 254 Marlborough during the previous season.
 They also maintained a home in Nahant.
 By the 1901-1902 season, they were living at 353 Commonwealth.